FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 But first, why use the Authorization Code grant at all?
 There are, after all, simpler ways to offload authentication.
 For example, with FusionAuth, you can use the [Login API](/docs/v1/tech/apis/login) and pass the username and password directly from your application to FusionAuth, getting a token in return.
 Why bother with the OAuth dance of redirects.

 When you use the Authorization Code grant, you stand on the shoulders of giants.
-Many many people have spent lots of time refining this grant, poking and fixing holes in its security, documenting it, and building libraries on top of it.
+Many many people in the Internet Engineering Task Force (IETF) working group have spent lots of time refining this grant, poking and fixing holes in its security, documenting it, and building libraries on top of it.

-The FusionAuth team firmly believes that using standards based OAuth and OIDC grants to integrate a third party auth server into your application architecture allows you to leverage these benefits and maintain flexibility to migrate.
+The FusionAuth team firmly believes that using standards based OAuth grants to integrate a third party auth server into your application architecture allows you to leverage these benefits and maintain flexibility to migrate.
+OpenID Connect (OIDC) is also a useful standard which layers identity information onto OAuth grants.

-You also get the following benefits:
+When using the Authorization Code grant, in addition to the wisdom of the IETF members, you get the following benefits:

-* Customer personally identifiable information is kept in one safe and secure location.
+* Customer personally identifiable information (PII) is stored in one safe and secure location.
 * You have one view of your customer across all your apps.
 * Advanced authentication functionality such as MFA, enterprise single sign-on and login rate limiting can be implemented in one place for all applications.
 * You can upgrade such authentication functionality without modifying downstream applications.
 * You can offer single sign-on across all your custom, commercial and open source applications.
 * Common login related workflows such as changing profile data or passwords can be centralized and managed by the auth server.

-Once you've decided to use the Authorization Code grant, you need to store the tokens that result from it.
-There are two main options.
+If you've decided to use the Authorization Code grant, you need to store the resulting tokens.
+There are two main options:

+* storing them on the client
+* storing them in a server-side session

 ## Store Tokens On The Client